Menu

 The Finance Committee meets regularly to ensure the school’s finances are well managed and that we are achieving value for money.

-Finance Committee Meetings are attended by the Heads who initially circulates the Agenda for the meeting, which Governors on the committee can add to.
-At the meetings, the Governors request that the Heads provides detailed information on the current budget position and highlights areas for discussion.
+Finance Committee Meetings are attended by the Headteacher who initially circulates the Agenda for the meeting, which Governors on the committee can add to.
+At the meetings, the Governors request that the Headteacher provides detailed information on the current budget position and highlights areas for discussion.

 The committee provides challenge and support to achieve overall effectiveness in its responsibilities for the financial position of the school.
 It feeds back to the full Governing Body at its twice termly meetings.